Nabin-creator/demo-project/README.md

 # Demo

-I am making this project to learn github from youtube
+I am making this project to learn github from youtube in a channel named freeCode Camp